As an Amazon Associate we earn from qualifying purchases. For more info, please check our Disclosure page.

 Eastwards | If you’re going into Argentinian Patagonia, don’t miss a visit to Cuevos de los Manos.

-Many people who’ve visited the glacier and San Rafael Lagoon have called it a once in a lifetime trip.
+Many people who’ve visited Laguna San Rafael and glacier have called it a once in a lifetime trip.

 With phenomenal landscapes, inquisitive marine life and an endless supply of Scotch on the rocks, it’s easy to see why.

 We loved this trip so much it was the final deciding factor in booking our Antarctica cruise!

 - Find our the best time to go to Patagonia for the things you enjoy.

 - Book a cheap flight to Patagonia with Skyscanner.
 Better still, if you’re planning a long term trip, ship your camper van to South America like we did!